 - Aesthetics: Whether it’s lime green or baby pink, there’s a design out there your child might be drawn to.

-The Best Hearing Protection for Toddlers and Kids of 2019
+The Best Noise-Cancelling Headphones for Kids of 2019

 Now that you know the basics, you’re probably anxious to pick out the perfect pair of noise-canceling headphones.
 Here are some of my favorites.